 - your sexual identity, gender identity, or gender expression

 If you’re let go, and you believe it’s for one of these reasons, you can start a claim with the BC Human Rights Tribunal.
-Another option is to start a claim for wrongful dismissal (see the “Deal with the problem” section below).
+Another option is to sue your employer for wrongful dismissal (see the “Work out the problem” section below).

-A Record of Employment — or ROE — is a kind of “receipt” of your job history.
+A record of employment — or ROE — is a kind of “receipt” of your job history.
 Your employer must give you an ROE when you stop working for them.
-The government uses your ROE to decide if you’re eligible to receive benefits such as Employment Insurance.
-(See “Deal with the problem”, below.)
+The government uses your ROE to decide if you’re eligible to receive benefits such as employment insurance.
+(See “Work out the problem,” below.)